Features » January 14, 2013

 For more than two decades, I’ve been told that fundamental electoral reform isn’t possible here.
 But I’ve seen exciting progress at the local level, and we can be closest to change when the times seem most desperate.
 Urgent needs create new allies and new openings.
 It’s time to expand our vision, embrace a true democracy movement and discover the new political world that awaits us.

-Rob Richie is the director of FairVote and a frequent contributor to many leading newspapers and television news programs.
+Rob Richie is the president of FairVote and a frequent contributor to many leading newspapers and television news programs.
 He is co-author of Every Vote Equal and Whose Votes Count.

 if you like this, check out: